 You probably have questions.
-That's ok.
+That makes sense.
+This is a new idea.
 If you don't see a satisfying answer below, feel free to reach out to us at any time.

-Our founder spent three years developing and honing an innovative model to help white people better talk about and organize for racial justice.
-He’s trained hundreds of people across 40 states (both virtually and in-person) and directly coached organizers who’ve, in turn, launched dozens of innovative, successful community campaigns (including reparations projects, political campaigns, workplace transformations and efforts for school integration).
+Our founder has spent the three years developing and honing an innovative model to help white people better talk about and organize for racial justice.
+He’s trained hundreds of people across 40 states (both virtually and in-person) and directly coached organizers cost-to-cost.
+These coachees, in turn, have launched dozens of innovative, successful community campaigns (including reparations projects, political campaigns, workplace transformations and efforts for school integration).

-Imagine a country where our assumptions about what “white communities” will or won’t do when they’re called on to pitch in for the common good were no longer true… where white parents chose to send their kids to integrating schools, where white homeowners supported affordable housing projects in their neighborhood, where rural white communities organized for mutual aid and community support.
+Imagine a country where our assumptions about what “white communities” will or won’t do when they’re called to pitch in for the common good were no longer true… where white parents chose to sent their kids to integrating schools, where white homeowners support affordable housing projects in their neighborhoods, where rural white communities organize for mutual aid and community support.
 Currently, Barnraisers is a part-time, one-person labor of love.
 With your support however, here’s how we’d expand our work:

 - Offer a broader range of free virtual trainings to better serve would-be organizers at varying stages in their development.